NVIDIA/NeMo-Guardrails/docs/user_guide/configuration-guide.md

     model: gpt-43b-905
 ```

-You can also use the NeMo LLM models for specific tasks, e.g., jailbreak detection and output moderation.
+You can also use customized NeMo LLM models for specific tasks, e.g., jailbreak detection and output moderation.
 For example:

 ```yaml
 models: